Machine Gun Kelly (musician): Early life

-Baker was born on April 22, 1990, in Houston to Christian missionary parents.
-Baker and his family moved all around the world and he lived in Egypt for the first 4 years of his life.
-He also moved to Germany as well as throughout the United States, in Chicago, Denver, and Cleveland.
-Baker's mother left home when he was nine years old and he and his father moved to Denver to live with Baker's aunt.
-Baker's father fought depression and unemployment.
+Colson Baker was born on April 22, 1990, in Houston, Texas.
+Baker's parents were both Christian missionaries and moved all around the world during his childhood.
+He lived in Egypt for the first four years of his life and learned to speak Arabic before he learned English.
+He later lived in Kenya and Germany, as well as throughout the United States in Texas, Los Angeles, California, and Chicago, Illinois.
+Baker's mother left home when he was nine years old and he and his father moved to Denver to live with his aunt.
+His father fought depression and unemployment.
 Baker says he had just two school outfits and that he endured bullying from children in his neighborhood.

 He began listening to rap in the sixth grade, when he attended Hamilton Middle School, a school with an ethnically diverse student body in Denver.
 While he lived in Cleveland, Baker attended Shaker Heights High School.

 The first three rappers that got him into the genre of hip hop as a child were Ludacris, Eminem and DMX, with Baker gaining interest in the genre after listening to DMX's "We Right Here" from the album The Great Depression (2001).